yoavst/pacxplorer-ng/README.md

 - Features
     - Rewrite of the engine to use capstone - 60% improvement in performance.
     - Pseudocode support - now can use the plugin directly from C.
-    - Remote invocation support using netnode.
+    - Remote invocation support from other plugins.

 ## Installation